-Don't turn back if you own a Traditional LLC–the information below applies to both the Traditional and Series LLCs.
+Don't turn back if you own a traditional LLC--the information about LLC bookkeeping below applies to both the traditional and series LLCs.

 As great as this structure is, it's no substitute for sloppy bookkeeping.
 If you as a business owner fail to abide by State requirements regarding their LLC essentially violate their agreement with that State.
 This leave you vulnerable to lawsuits.

-A Series LLC is multiple, individual LLCs.
-Each LLC within the Series is distinct and needs to maintain its own records.
+A series LLC is multiple, individual LLCs.
+Each LLC within the series is distinct and needs to maintain its own records.
 Once you know how to start an LLC, you know that a series isn't that much more complicated (and often brings you added protections).

-Most States require your company to name a registered agent, which is a physical address within the State.
+Most states require your company to name an LLC registered agent, which is a physical address within the state.
 If this is one of the requirements in the state you filed your business, then foregoing that responsibility will invalidate your LLC and leave you unprotected.

 That's it for the requirements.
-But If you're interested in learning more about how to protect yourself and your assets from lawsuits using a Series LLC, check out this article on the power of the Series LLC with Anonymous Trusts.
+But If you're interested in learning more about how to protect yourself and your assets from lawsuits, check out this article on the power of the series LLC with Anonymous Trusts.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.